-Colorado law enforcement are serious about prosecuting drug crimes in the state, and cases where an individual is charged with a drug crime like possession, trafficking, distribution or intent to sell require representation from an experienced and dedicated Colorado criminal defense attorney.
+Colorado law enforcement is serious about prosecuting drug crimes in the state, and cases where an individual is charged with a drug crime like possession, trafficking, distribution, or intent to sell require representation from an experienced and dedicated Colorado criminal defense attorney.
 An attorney who is well-versed in drug charges will be able to employ defense strategies to help you retain your rights and your freedom.

 Defense strategies in drug cases include:

 - challenging evidence of possession of drugs

 - making sure law enforcement followed all protocols during investigation and arrest

 - protecting the search and seizure rights of the accused

 - using knowledge of Colorado medical marijuana laws and other quickly changing drug laws

 - examining the records of the arresting officers

 - arguing for alternative sentencing like community service or treatment programs

 - negotiating plea bargains with prosecutors